aromajoin/controller-sdk-ios/sample/ControllerSDKSample/AromaShooterControllerSwift.framework/README.md

  constroller.stopAll()
  ```

  ## AS2 AromaShooter Device.
-Note: Method from AS1 can also be use with AS2 AromaShooter device
+These Methods only work with AS2

  ### Diffuse scents.
  * Diffuse scents of all connected devices